oscarpolanco/node_react_fullstack/sections_text/README.md

 - When someone comes to our application we automatically return the `HTML` and `js` that we create with the `build` process that we did on our `React` application.

 So at that moment, we don't get the `proxy` that we configure for our `client` side to redirect the request to the `Node/Express` side because the `create-react-app` server doesn't exist but if you notice we are running the `Node/Express` server in the same domain that is our `client` side and since we use a relative path on the `anchor` that we use this will automatically send the request to the correct `handler`.

+### Why this architecture

+On other projects you will find a different architecture like having to servers; one for our frontend and the other for our backend; that's completely acceptable but for this example, we wanna keep the things easy and we skip configuration that we should do with that other architecture.
+Also, we avoid 2 issues:

+- We mentioned before that on our authentication flow we are gonna set some user's information on a cookie and that will be our session but there is an issue; when a user makes a `request` to `http://localhost:3000/` the cookie will automatically add to the `request` but is you need some kind of data from our `node/express` API and do a `request` to `http://localhost:5000/` by default the browser will not add the cookie information on the `request` for security reason.
+Imagine that you are in `http://localhost:3000/` and make a `request` to `http://localhost:5000/`; the browser is gonna be suspicious on why you from a domain is trying to access to a completely different domain and will think that maybe some malicious script redirect you to that domain so eliminate all the sensitive information of the cookie.
+This behavior is by default so there are ways to handle this for example on `development` we use a `proxy` on the `create-react-app` server.

+- Another security feature of the browser when you try to access to a different domain from other it will be considered a `CORS` request(`Cross Origin Resources Sharing`); this means that by default the browser assumes that you are intending something malicious if you try to access a different domain from your current one.
+This is another feature that we can do a way around.

+### Authentication process using the proxy

+- Let's assume that the user is in `http://localhost:3000/`
+- The user clicks on the authentication link in the client(`/auth/google`)
+- The browser sees that is a relative path and prepend `http://localhost:3000/` so now we will have `http://localhost:3000/auth/google`
+- The `request` go to the `create-react-app` server and the `proxy` that is inside of it
+- Immediately the `proxy` check his configuration and see if it got any settings on that route and in our case the answer is yes
+- Since the `proxy` is responsible for that incoming `request` it will tell the browser that sits the `request` to figure out what will do
+- The `proxy` copy the entire incoming `request`
+- Then send that copy to the route that we specify on the configuration in this case `http://localhost:5000/auth/google`
+- Now the request is handled by our `node/express` server
+- The server sees that the user is trying to authenticate so to continue you will need to go to the `google` servers and here is your callback URL(`/auth/google/callback`) so create that `response` send it to the `proxy`
+- The `proxy` send the response to the pending `request` that send it back to the browser
+- The browser gets redirected to the `google` servers
+- The user gives authorization on the google screen
+- Them the user is redirected to the callback URL that is `/auth/google/callback` since we specify a relative path the URL will be `http://localhost:3000/auth/google/callback?code=the_code`
+- That callback `request` is sent back to the `create-react-app` server and the `proxy`
+- The `proxy` will check his configuration to see if he can handle that `request` and on our case, it can; no matter that has `callback?code=the_code`
+- Copy the incoming `request`
+- Send it to the `node/express` server
+- The server takes the code and turns into a profile information
+- Create a cookie and send that response to the `proxy`
+- The `proxy` send take the pending `request` and response to the browser